 In August 2014 I worked with Artists & Engineers and Atmos to create a 3d ambisonic soundscape for Arboreal Lightning – a huge interactive LED tree installation at the heart of Imogen Heap’s Reverb festival.

-Here Robert has been a part of the team that created the innovative iPhone applications Inception the App, The Dark Knight Rises Z+, Dimensions, RjDj and Rj Voyager.
-Robert’s role at RjDj involves music composition, production and programming.
-He is also extensively involved in user experience design and product design of the apps.
+From 2009 to April 2014 I was Chief Creative Officer and Interactive Music Composer at RjDj.
+At RjDj I was a part of the team that created the iOS applications Inception the App (6 million downloads), The Dark Knight Rises Z+, Dimensions, RjDj and Rj Voyager.
+My role at RjDj involved music composition, production and programming.
+I was also extensively involved in product and UX design.